 - Documents stamped with ‘True Copy’ will not be accepted, which will potentially delay admission consideration.

-- Beginning with Spring 2016 entry, all applicants must upload to the online application transcript(s) and/or academic document(s) for every institution of higher education attended.
+- All applicants must upload to the online application transcript(s) and/or academic document(s) for every institution of higher education attended.
 If a transcript and diploma/degree certificate is not in English, an English translation (certified by the college or university which issued it) must be uploaded.

 - The uploaded transcript and/or academic document must be from the official version of the document.
 An official transcript bears the original signature of the registrar and/or the original seal of the issuing institution.